 This was first made through the direct carbonylation of ruthenium metal with carbon monoxide at 1808C at 200 atm.

-What follows is the calculated isotope pattern for the Ru(CO)5 unit with the most intense ion set to 100%.
+The chart below shows the calculated isotope pattern for the formula Ru(CO)5 with the most intense ion set to 100%.

 The data on these compounds pages are assembled and adapted from the primary literature and several other sources including the following.